-Odor: carbon filters, ventilation system, planting native flowering vegetation surrounding the cultivation area.
+Odor: carbon filters, ventilation system, maintaining native flowering vegetation surrounding the cultivation area.

-Are there any water features (drainages, streams, creeks, lakes, rivers, vernal pools, wetlands, etc.) on-site or immediately adjacent to the project?
+• Are there any water features (drainages, streams, creeks, lakes, rivers, vernal pools, wetlands, etc.) on-site or immediately adjacent to the project?
 If yes, will any work take place in them or near them?

-There are 2 Class III Intermittent Watercourse (Unnamed) that flow through the parcel approximately from the north portion, to the south portion.
+There is 1 Class I reach of Cole Creek (Unnamed)in the western portion of the property over 100 ft from the cultivation area.
 A minimum of 100-foot setbacks will be maintained from all waterways.

-Will there be a loss of any wetland or streamside vegetation?
+• Will there be a loss of any wetland or streamside vegetation?
 If yes, describe where, total area, and type of vegetation lost.

-No vegetation will need to be removed, project is a minimum of 100 feet from waterways and protects riparian areas.
+No vegetation will need to be removed, the project is a minimum of 100 feet from waterways and protects riparian areas.

-Describe any site or buildings that have archaeological or historical significance.
+• Describe any site or buildings that have archaeological or historical significance.